kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-03-start-devcamper-project/14-express-router.md

 ```

 * Now we don't need `/api/v1/bootcamps` in `routes/bootcamps.js`
-    - It will know automatically that taht's the route for all of these
+    - It will know automatically that that's the route for all of these

 ## Now we can update our routes
 `routes/bootcamps.js`